 - Store important documents securely and digitally in the cloud

-- Simplify bookkeeping with built-in accounting (Yardi Breeze has this)
+- Simplify bookkeeping with built-in accounting (which is offered by Yardi Breeze)

 - Go paperless with features such as full-service invoicing